Are Christians supposed to judge?

 In the context of Matthew 7, Jesus is talking about legalistic, mean-spirited, unloving and hypocritical judgment.
 He warns the Pharisees that if they judge like hypocrites, Matthew 7:3-5, they will be judged as hypocrites.

-Jesus is not telling us we should never judge anything or anyone.
+Jesus is not telling us we should never judge anything or anyone's false teaching.
 He is not telling us we should never make a distinction between right and wrong.
 He is not talking about honest discerning judgment from a loving heart.
 In Matthew 7, Jesus is correcting abusive judgment as practiced by the Pharisees.

 This is the essence of discerning judgment.
 We discern the true facts of a situation and judge based on facts, truth and genuine love.